idaholab/moose/modules/stochastic_tools/doc/content/source/reporters/ActiveLearningGPDecision.md

 In addition, the [!param](/Reporters/ActiveLearningGPDecision/n_train) parameter specifies the number of initial steps after which the GP model is first trained. [!param](/Reporters/ActiveLearningGPDecision/al_gp) specifies the name of [ActiveLearningGaussianProcess](ActiveLearningGaussianProcess.md) for facilitating GP re-training and [!param](/Reporters/ActiveLearningGPDecision/gp_evaluator) specifies the name of `GaussianProcess` for facilitating GP predictions and uncertainty quantification.

-Finally, [!param](/Reporters/ActiveLearningGPDecision/learning_function) specifies the name of the acquisition (or learning) function. [!param](/Reporters/ActiveLearningGPDecision/learning_function_parameter)specifies a parameter for the acquisition (or learning) function; it may or may not be required depending upon the type of the acquisition (or learning) function used.
+Finally, [!param](/Reporters/ActiveLearningGPDecision/learning_function) specifies the name of the acquisition (or learning) function. [!param](/Reporters/ActiveLearningGPDecision/learning_function_parameter) specifies a parameter for the acquisition (or learning) function; it may or may not be required depending upon the type of the acquisition (or learning) function used.
 For example, the U acquisition (or learning) function requires [!param](/Reporters/ActiveLearningGPDecision/learning_function_parameter) but the COV acquisition (or learning) function does not. [!param](/Reporters/ActiveLearningGPDecision/learning_function_threshold) specifies the acceptable threshold for the acquisition (or learning) function beyond which the GP predictions are marked as poor.

 !listing modules/stochastic_tools/test/tests/reporters/ActiveLearningGP/main_adam.i block=Reporters

 ## Output format

 The recommended output format for using active learning is a json file.
 For each time step, the json file contains vectors of input samples, `need_sample` bool variables (indicating good/poor GP predictions), GP mean predictions, and associated standard deviations.
-The total number of samples equal the prescribed time steps times the [!param](/Samplers/ActiveLearningMonteCarloSampler/num_batch) specified the Samplers block.
+The total number of samples equals [!param](/Samplers/ActiveLearningMonteCarloSampler/num_samples), including the [!param](/Reporters/ActiveLearningGPDecision/n_train) samples used for training.
 The total number of times `need_sample` value is `True` is the total samples for which GP re-training is required after the initial training.

-!alert note title=Effective number of output samples When processing the json file, the samples whose `need_sample` value is `True` need to be ignored to avoid repeated results.
-Therefore, the effective number of output samples is prescribed time steps times the [!param](/Samplers/ActiveLearningMonteCarloSampler/num_batch) specified in the Samplers block minus the number of times `need_sample` value is True.
+!alert note title=Number of output samples
+When processing the json file, the samples whose `need_sample` value is `True` need to be ignored to avoid repeated results.
+Therefore, the number of output samples with `need_sample` set to False should be equal to [!param](/Samplers/ActiveLearningMonteCarloSampler/num_samples), as any re-training step does not count as an accepted sample.

 !syntax parameters /Reporters/ActiveLearningGPDecision